-- a. threatening or intimidating behavior or words (written or oral); - b. obscenities/profanities (verbal or gestures) directed at a person; - c. threatening or obscene gestures, jokes, or cartoons; - d. degrading a person or a group on the basis of a personal or cultural characteristic; - e. taunting, jeering, mocking, or humiliating another person through acts or words; and - f. screaming and/or yelling at others;
+- a. threatening or intimidating behavior or words (written or oral); - b. obscenities/profanities (verbal or gestures) directed at a person; - c. threatening or obscene gestures, jokes, or cartoons; - d. degrading a person or a group on the basis of a personal or cultural characteristic.; - e. taunting, jeering, mocking, or humiliating another person through acts or words: - f. screaming and/or yelling at others; - g. insulting someone, especially in the presence of others; and, - h. endangering the safety of an individual or individuals.

 Section 2.
-Employees who believe that they are subject to such behavior should raise their concerns with an appropriate manager or supervisor as soon as possible, but no later than thirty (30) days from the occurrence of the incident(s).
-In the event that the employee's concerns are not addressed by the manager or supervisor within thirty (30) days the Union, on behalf of the employee(s), may file a complaint with the Central Office of Human Resources.
-The Office of Human Resources will respond in writing to the complaint within thirty (30) days of receipt.
+SEIU-represented employees who believe that they are subject to such behavior should raise their concerns with their immediate excluded supervisor as soon as possible, but no later than thirty (30) days from the occurrence of the incident(s).
+Employees may also email the University's Chief Human Resources Officer or designee, and their Local Union Chief Steward, for awareness during this step In the event that the employee's concerns are not addressed by the supervisor within thirty (30) days the Union, on behalf of the employee(s), may file a complaint with the University's Chief Human Resource Officer ("CHRO"), or designee.
+Such statements of complaint shall include specific allegations of acts violating Section 1 of this Article, including dates, times, witnesses (if any), and any previous incidents.
+At the request of the local Union, the CHRO or designee shall hold a meeting with the local Union and the employee within thirty (30) calendar days of receipt of the complaint.
+The CHRO or designee shall investigate and respond to the employee in writing within thirty (30) calendar days of receipt of the complaint or conclusion of a meeting, if one is held.
+The timelines in this Section may be extended by mutual agreement.